 Learn how to fix a pixelated image by avoiding high ISO settings on your camera.
 Remember, the higher your ISO, the greater your chances of grainy or blurry images.
-Keep your ISO setting as low as the lighting allows and you lessen the risk of grainy photos.
+Keep your ISO setting as low as the lighting allows, and you lessen the risk of grainy photos.

 Avoid taking low-resolution images, especially if you plan to print the image.
-Low-res images may look good on the screen but they won’t once you put them on paper.
+Low-res images may look good on the screen but won’t once you put them on paper.
 Printing non-pixelated low-resolution images will only get you very small images.

 As for our last fix on avoiding blurry photos, be sure the camera focuses on the subject.
 For portraits, the subject’s eyes should be in the most focus.
 Out-of-focus images don’t print well.